johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The most complete Lottie Player yet.
-Lightweight, easy to use, accepts LottieJSON and dotLottie, and works with Gutenberg, Divi Builder, Elementor and Flatsome UX Builder.
+The most complete Lottie Player plugin!
+It is lightweight, versatile and easy to use, and it works with Gutenberg, Divi, Elementor, Flatsome and WPBakery.

 == Description ==